ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 * Create all the necessary folders.
   * First, a local folder and a rclone mount folder.
 You can put these folders anywhere in your home folder but I’d like to put these inside another folder.
 We'll name it Stuff just to make it cleaner.
   * Then, we create another folder where we’ll mount MergerFS.
 Let’s name it MergerFS.
-  * Lastly, create scripts folder.
+  * Lastly, create a scripts folder.
 This is where you'll find logs for your rclone/mergerfs mounts.
 This is where you'll store the bash upload script if you choose the bash upload script, which will be explained more later.

 ```
 FILE STRUCTURE